 A secular-based international charity is Responsible Charity, dedicated to educating children in the slums of Calcutta, India and empowering women and men there to overcome poverty.
 It was founded by a backpacker who was disgusted by "the abuse and horrible conditions which men and woman were subjected to under a worldwide famous charity that collects millions of dollars from its donors...
 Unlike some religious-based organizations which have no progressive plans in effect to educate and empower the children, women and men out of poverty, Responsible Charity would like to make advances in areas of education, planned parenthood and self employment."
 For excellent updates about the organization's work in India, subscribe to the Responsible Charity Facebook page.
 They do accept visitor's from abroad, so if you want to fund your own trip to India and do some onsite work with them, contact them BEFORE your trip (remember - YOU must pay ALL of your expenses if you choose to go!).

 There's also The Uganda Humanist Schools Trust, which has founded three schools in Uganda and is looking to create even more.
 "We are determined to protect students from any form of indoctrination, instead they will be exposed to various world views.
 They will be encouraged to think freely, to be rational and skeptical, to value and respect humanity and be tolerant towards others."

-But, in addition to these organizations which were founded specifically to be secular, most nonprofits, NGOs, charities and organizations meant to improve the lives of people or to create a better environment have no religious affiliation.
+In addition to these organizations which were founded specifically as secular, most nonprofits, NGOs, charities and organizations meant to improve the lives of people or to create a better environment have no religious affiliation.
 If you want to make sure you are never supporting a religion through volunteering or donating, simply ask the organization that is doing something you are interested in if it has any religious affiliation.

 Are You A Secular/Atheist Group Looking for Group Volunteering?